 As a solo traveller it is very important to stay in a safe area.
 I have found the following tips useful when considering a new destination…

-Wherever possible, if I am thinking about going somewhere I haven’t been before, I will follow a local newspaper, tourist information, restaurants in the area etc. on Twitter before I go.
+Wherever possible, if I am thinking about going somewhere I haven’t been before, I will follow a local newspaper, tourist information, restaurants in the area etc. on Twitter.
 This gives me the heads up on current news and places I might like to visit while I am there.
 It may also highlight any ‘trouble spots’.

 - Foreign Travel Advice

 Click on the foreign travel advice link.
 This will take you to the Government’s website giving you all the latest foreign travel advice for countries.
-The countries are listed in alphabetical order and give you up to date information on the following topics.
-Regarding local laws and customs, for example, these may be very different from our own.
-In Singapore, it is illegal to bring e-cigarettes into the country and in Ghana it is illegal to wear military clothing, including camouflage.
-It’s a good idea to check before you travel.
+The countries are listed in alphabetical order and offer up to date information on the following topics. ..

 - Safety and Security